prdpx7/stock-alert/readme.md

 });
 ```
 ## Tip
- * You could create a cronjob like this:
+ * You can create a cronjob like this:

 ```
-$ which stock-alert # it will give path of executable file
+$ which stock-alert # it will give path of the executable file
 $ crontab -e # command for opening crontab config
 # m     h        dom    mon      dow        commmand
   */30  10-15     *      *       1-5    /path/to/stock-alert nifty desktop